tonicpow/embed-legacy/README.md

 #### Handcash Support _(Deprecated)_
 **This feature has been deprecated by [handcash](https://www.handcash.io/migration/en/index.html).**
+We support new handcash handles that have related paymail addresses.

 #### RelayX 1handle Support
 This Tonic embed script converts [RelayX 1handles](https://relayx.io/?affiliate=tonicpow@moneybutton.com) to wallet addresses on-the-fly when loading.